jsmrcina/cactpot/README.md

 # Mini Cactpot Solver

-This project is a simple .NET Core command line tool for helping maximize MGP gained from the Mini Cactpot game in FFXIV.
+This project is a simple .NET 5 WPF tool for helping maximize MGP gained from the Mini Cactpot game in FFXIV.

 You can read about the Cactpot games [here](https://na.finalfantasyxiv.com/lodestone/playguide/contentsguide/goldsaucer/cactpot/).